- Strategy & Consulting

 Both these platforms offer the Content Management Interoperability Services (CMIS) standard, meaning you can use them to get content from different content management systems.
 Let’s explore few key features one-on-one.

 Security: Both SharePoint and Documentum offer secure repositories with multiple encryptions.
 The documents can have different level of access controls.
 However, Documentum offers better access controls as you can refine security at an individual level.
 While OpenText Documentum offers fine-grained authentication, authorization, and auditing; it does not offer security once the information is shared with a third-party.
 SharePoint, on the other hand, offers options for online security in the form of controlled access.
 SharePoint online offers encryption of data in transit, automatic virus detection, control access based on a network location, and manage external sharing with some in-built settings.

-Storage and Scalability: Documentum follows an optimized storage management however, it is does not offer cloud storage.
+Storage and Scalability: Documentum follows optimized storage management however, it does not offer cloud storage.
 If you plan to implement OpenText Documentum you must invest in storage infrastructure upfront.
 However, with Office 365 you pay as per your requirement and can easily scale up in the future.

-User-Experience: Customer Feedback across major IT sites have suggested that SharePoint is relatively easier use compared to OpenText Documentum.
+User-Experience: Customer Feedback across major IT sites have suggested that SharePoint is relatively easier to use compared to OpenText Documentum.